super-nathan/Barrel-House-Monitor/README.md

 ### watchtemps.sh

 This program is a holdover from another project and is only kept here because it will be implemented in the future.

+## Debian Packaging

+This functionality is incomplete and not yet tested.
+I just though it would be nice to be able to wrap all these scripts up in a package i could use for version control